-Do you want to post all your contents to public ?
-It’s not a good practice to inform them with each and every updates including your traveling or home away details.
+Do you want to post all your contents to the public ?
+It’s not a good practice to inform them with each and every update including your traveling or home away details.
 Naturally it will affect your safety.
 Make necessary changes to manage visibility of your future posts.

 To apply changes to previous posts, click on Limit Past Posts.

 You will also get the option to individually change the visibility of posts including status message, photo albums etc.

 To change audience of a particular album, click on down arrow in the bottom right corner.
 Choose a circle for circle specific posts or Click on Custom to share your photos among specific friends only.
 Same setting is available for other type of postings too.